 General Oil and Gas Leasing Instructions

-BLM State Offices conduct lease sales quarterly when parcels are available for lease.
+BLM State Offices conduct lease sales quarterly when parcels are eligible and available for lease.
 Each State Office publishes a Notice of Competitive Lease Sale (Sale Notice), which lists parcels to be offered at the auction, usually 45 days before the auction.
 This notice is posted in the National Fluids Lease Sale System and by the State Office that administers the sale.
 The Sale Notice specifies lease stipulations applicable to each parcel.
 The BLM may conduct lease sales in-person or through internet-based auctions.

-- Lands identified by informal expressions of interest from the public;
+- Lands identified by informal expressions of interest from the public; or,

 - Bureau motion, or lands identified by the BLM.